Your company values are defined by the worst behaviors permitted within your business.

-“Thank you, Leah.” said Elliot.
+“Thank you, Leah,” said Elliot.
 “The first step in improving is always learning to see problems.
-Later, we will then learn to fix problems.
+Later, we will learn to fix problems.
 For now, let me just tell you that this current state is fairly normal.
 We will use the root causes of these old tickets (symptoms) to teach you and your people how to solve the problems.”

 “We habituate to old tickets for a lot of reasons.
 We procrastinate because the tyranny of the urgent always diverts our attention away from piles of old tickets.
-Fringe tickets which don’t quite fit our decision trees will leave people uncertain and then get ignored and finally forgotten.
+Fringe tickets that don’t quite fit our decision trees will leave people uncertain and then get ignored and finally forgotten.
 Also, in the moment a ticket may seem like a minor problem which we can put off until later.”